 The bottom-left pennant is from Bill Topkis.
 Notice the small bear patch just above the pennant.
 The pennant came with the bear patch clipped to the pennant.
-If you look really close, you may see the paper clip at the top.
+If you look really close, you may see the clip at the top.

 Bill Topkis comments: